shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**78. One Shot Learning â€• One Shot Learning is a face verification algorithm that uses a limited training set to learn a similarity function that quantifies how different two given images are.
+**78. One Shot Learning ― One Shot Learning is a face verification algorithm that uses a limited training set to learn a similarity function that quantifies how different two given images are.
 The similarity function applied to two images is often noted d(image 1,image 2).**

 &#10230;

 <br>

-**79. Siamese Network â€• Siamese Networks aim at learning how to encode images to then quantify how different two images are.
+**79. Siamese Network ― Siamese Networks aim at learning how to encode images to then quantify how different two images are.
 For a given input image x(i), the encoded output is often noted as f(x(i)).**

 &#10230;

 <br>

-**80. Triplet loss â€• The triplet loss â„“ is a loss function computed on the embedding representation of a triplet of images A (anchor), P (positive) and N (negative).
+**80. Triplet loss ― The triplet loss ℓ is a loss function computed on the embedding representation of a triplet of images A (anchor), P (positive) and N (negative).
 The anchor and the positive example belong to a same class, while the negative example to another one.
-By calling Î±âˆˆR+ the margin parameter, this loss is defined as follows:**
+By calling α∈R+ the margin parameter, this loss is defined as follows:**

 &#10230;